1000tomax/Mreedon/README.md

 # Mreedon Portfolio

-A modern portfolio website built with React, TypeScript, and TailwindCSS.
+A personal developer portfolio built with React, TypeScript, and Vite.

 ## Tech Stack